elifesciences-publications/DeBias/README.md

 -------------

-### This code is associated with the paper "Decoupling global biases and local interactions between cell biological variables". eLife, 2017. https://elifesciences.org/content/6/e22323
+### This code is associated with the paper from Zaritsky et al "Decoupling global biases and local interactions between cell biological variables". eLife, 2017. https://elifesciences.org/content/6/e22323

 -------------
 February 1st, 2017